pkurremula/cloud-recipes/terraform/aws/ecr/simple/README.md

 A simple recipe for creating an ECR repository.

+This recipe produces the following resources and functions:

+* An ECR repository.

 **NOTE: This creates a resource in AWS after running `terraform apply`.
 Don't forget to remove the resource by running `terraform destroy` after you are done.**

 ## Setup